ALife-Newsletter/Newsletter/edition_025/10_SoupOfLife.md

 Honestly, things just got out of hand.

-I watched [The Most Controversial Idea in Biology](https://youtu.be/XX7PdJIGiCw) one evening, took a screenshot of the replicator dynamics, and tried to rebuild it myself that same night to see if I could.
+I watched <a href="https://youtu.be/XX7PdJIGiCw">The Most Controversial Idea in Biology</a> one evening, took a screenshot of the replicator dynamics, and tried to rebuild it myself that same night to see if I could.
 It worked, the world came alive, and then I kept adding things.
 Controls for every little thing.
 Meteorites.
 A museum for organisms.
 A social feed for discoveries.

 The moment I realised I'd gone wrong was when I noticed I was no longer observing.
 I was going for quick hits.
 What happens if I throw a storm in, set everything to scarce, force something to happen.
 It felt like finding a cheat code in a game you've been playing for weeks.
 You use it for an hour and then never play again.
 So I stripped all of it out.
 No controls, no likes, no god mode.
 Just life unfolding slowly.